 Overview

-The trail will provide a safe, traffic-free walking and cycling connection between Berhampore and Island Bay, passing through Wellington Town Belt land on the eastern side of the Berhampore Golf Course.
+The proposed shared-use trail will provide a safe walking and cycling connection between Berhampore and Island Bay, passing through Wellington Town Belt land on the eastern side of the Berhampore Golf Course.
 It will improve access to key community destinations including Wellington Zoo, Martin Luckie Park, Wakefield Park, South Wellington Intermediate School, and the Island Bay and Berhampore communities.

 The trail will: